03.12.2018

 All of your website’s URLs should be easy for Google – and other search engines – to find, read and understand.

 Many websites employ bad practices and have extremely long and overly complex URLs with unnecessary parameters.
-These URLs not only make these websites look disorganized, but they also make it difficult for Google to crawl each web page, resulting in worse search rankings.
+These URLs not only make these websites look disorganised, but they also make it difficult for Google to crawl each web page, resulting in worse search rankings.

 That said, I must highlight here that the length of a URL is not confirmed to be a ranking factor.
 What can affect your rankings, however, is the structure and complexity of your URLs.
 The following things can influence the ranking of your web pages: